sc0tts/cruAKtemp/README.rst

 ----------

-If you have installed CSDMS's 'bmi-tester' package, you can verify that cruAKtemp is BMI-compliant by running:
+If you have installed CSDMS's 'bmi-tester' package, you can verify that AlaskaTemperatureBMI is BMI-compliant by running:

 .. code:: bash

-   $ bmi-tester cruAKtemp:BmiCruAKtempMethod
+   $ bmi-tester cru_alaska_temperature:AlaskaTemperatureBMI